 On the other hand, restorative dental treatments are considered essential because most people seeking this type of treatment are experiencing symptoms like swelling, pain, or bleeding.
 Those needing restorative care typically want relief from these symptoms, so this type of care has more urgency than elective care.

-The main goal of restorative dental care is to restore functionality and alleviate any severe symptoms of pain and discomfort.
+According to Cosmetic dentist, the main goal of restorative dental care is to restore functionality and alleviate any severe symptoms of pain and discomfort.
 For example, a patient may need a root canal and dental crown placement due to decay to protect the tooth’s surface from future damage.

 Cosmetic dental care is used for the sole purpose of improving the visual appearance of the teeth and mouth.
 Options like whitening treatments and veneers don’t necessarily improve the functionality of your oral health and are typically only performed on teeth that are overall healthy.